Dignity Health Sports Park: Soccer

-Aside from being home to the LA Galaxy of Major League Soccer, it was also home to two defunct clubs, the MLS team Chivas USA as well as Los Angeles Sol of the Women's Professional Soccer.
+Aside from being home to the LA Galaxy of Major League Soccer, it was also home to two defunct clubs, the MLS team Chivas USA as well as Los Angeles Sol of Women's Professional Soccer.
 The stadium hosted the 2003 MLS All-Star Game and the MLS Cup in 2003, 2004, 2008, 2011, 2012, 2014, and 2024.
 Four of these finals involve the LA Galaxy as the host, all saw them having a better regular season record against their Eastern Conference opponent; three of which came after the rule change in 2012 MLS rules change which did away with a neutral site for the Final, and instead has the club with the best overall regular-season record hosting the match.

 Dignity Health Sports Park was also the site of the 2003 FIFA Women's World Cup final.
 Both the United States women's and men's national football teams often use the facility for training camps and select home matches.

 It also hosted the 2004 NCAA Men's College Cup, with Duke, Indiana, Maryland, and UC Santa Barbara qualifying.

 The track and field stadium on the site is the former home to LA Galaxy II of MLS Next Pro, the developmental club to the parent LA Galaxy.
 Starting in 2024, this team has moved and will be known as Ventura County FC.

 On July 30, 2016, it hosted a 2016 International Champions Cup match between Paris Saint-Germain and Leicester City.
 Paris Saint-Germain won the match 4–0 to complete a perfect record in the ICC.

-On July 24, 2024, it hosted a friendly match between Premier League sides Arsenal and Bournemouth in a 1-1 draw with Arsenal winning the match on penalties.
+On July 24, 2024, it hosted a friendly match between Premier League sides Arsenal and Bournemouth in a 1–1 draw with Arsenal winning the match on penalties.